Lachine Canal National Historic Site of Canada

 JUN 96-SUB; 1987-A03-4

-Existing plaque: On Monk Island, facing the reception centre, Lachine 711 Saint Joseph Boulevard, Montréal, Quebec
+Existing plaque: On Monk Island 711 Saint -Joseph Boulevard, Montréal, Quebec

 A harbinger of the Canadian transportation revolution of the 19th century and a symbol of the aspirations of Montreal merchants to establish commercial hegemony over the continental interior, the Lachine Canal, which extended from the port of Montreal to Lake St. Louis, was opened in 1824 and enlarged between 1843-48 and 1873-84.
 In addition to bypassing the Lachine rapids, the canal provided abundant water power, and along with other canals on the St. Lawrence system contributed to Montreal's rise as a great industrial and commercial centre.
 The canal was closed in 1971, 12 years after the opening of the St. Lawrence Seaway.